 I have pulled together some online video's demonstrating multitasking in practice.

 I believe video is the best way to show you both interaction and multitasking, and there are many readily available online.
 I think the short video's below are providing an excellent introduction to both basic and some advanced features.
 Enjoy!

 Let's take a look at these gestures described in the videos above, and in the image below, in a bit more detail:-

 Tap: A basic iPad function used to open web links or applications

 Double Tap: A handy shortcut to zoom in/out and shrink your screen.
 I use this to enlarge web pages or images to focus on specific details

-Drag (or Swipe): I think most will be familiar with this gesture as you use it access your device.
+Drag (or Swipe): I think most will be familiar with this gesture as you use it to access your device.
 You can also use it to re-organise your icons in to an order you are happy with

 Flick: Used to navigate web pages or to scroll/view photographs

 Pinch: A handy gesture to close applications down or 'zoom out'.
 I always use this to close my applications

 Spread: Another useful gesture I used to stretch or make things bigger (Zoom in)

 Press: I use this when I want to delete an application.
 Press any of your apps icons and all of them will 'wobble' and have an X in the top left-hand corner.
 Tap the X of the app you want to remove.
 This is also useful or highlighting text you want to copy